 The torches, symbolic of light, refer to the signal code system and the lightship off Sandy Hook that Sailing Master Reid established while Harbor Master of New York.
 The armed sea lion, a Philippine symbol, is a personification of naval courage representing the previous USS REID (DD 369) and her crew, who fought and died so bravely during the liberation of the Philippine Islands.
 The enflamed torches also allude to the kamikaze attacks in which she went down.
 The sea lion is red to signify this wartime service.

 About the Ship's Name:

 USS REID commemorates the name borne by three former destroyers in honor of Sailing Master Samuel Chester Reid, U.S. Navy (1783-1861), hero of the War of 1861 and designer of the United States flag in its present form.
 He received the thanks of the New York State Legislature for gallantry in command of the New York privateer brig GENERAL ARMSTRONG which inflicted such casualties and damage to a powerful British squadron at Fayal, Azores, that it delayed the arrival of the British invasion fleet off New Orleans sufficiently to aid General Andrew Jackson's defense preparations for victory.

 His design for a national ensign to include thirteen stripes and a star for each state was adopted by Congress on 4 April 1818.
 Congress appointed him a Sailing Master in the U.S. Navy on 3 June 1843.
 As the harbor master of New York, he made notable contributions in improving the pilot-boat service and established a lightship off Sandy Hook.

 USS REID Image Gallery:

-The photo below was taken by Mr Karl-Heinz Ahles when USS REID was inport San Diego, Ca., in October 1997.
+The photo below was taken by Karl-Heinz Ahles and shows USS REID at Naval Base San Diego, Ca., in October 1997.